tranthethang/ai-generated-courses/Python/result/prompt-tpl.md

 - Include real-world analogies and examples
 - Make connections to common PHP development patterns
 - Encourage experimentation and exploration
+- Content does not use icons or emojis
+- Use active voice for clarity
+- Write in present tense for immediacy
+- Keep sentences short and concise
+- Use bullet points and numbered lists effectively

 ### Code Examples Requirements:
 - Minimum 15-20 substantial code blocks